Special offer

 Casual:

-Welcome to the team!
+A warm welcome to our newest team member!
+Starting a new job can make anyone a bit nervous, but the entire team is here to support you throughout the onboarding process.
 We are thrilled to have you at [company name].
-We know you’re going to be a valuable asset to our company and can’t wait to see what you accomplish.
+We know you’re going to be a valuable asset to our company and do amazing things.
+We can’t wait to see what you accomplish!

-Just a reminder, your first day is August 6.
-All you need to bring is yourself and your photo ID.
-Our dress code is casual, so wear something comfy!
-As I mentioned before, we offer flexible work hours anytime between 7 a.m. and 7 p.m.
-For your first day, though, please arrive by 9:30 a.m., and feel free to park in any unmarked spot in the parking deck.
+A reminder that your first day is 6 August.
+Please bring your photo ID.
+Our dress code is casual, so wear something comfortable.
+As mentioned before, we offer flexible working hours anytime between 7 a.m. and 7 p.m.
+For your first day though, please arrive by 9:30 a.m.
+If you are driving, feel free to park in any unmarked spot.

-Check in with Mary at reception.
-She’ll provide you with your security badge.
-I’ll meet you in the lobby to introduce you to the team, show you to your workstation and take you on a quick office tour.
-(And help you with your first training task: learning how to use our fancy espresso machine!)
+Check in with Leslie at reception to get your security badge.
+I’ll meet you in the lobby to introduce you to the team, show you to your workstation and take you on a quick office tour, where you’ll have your first training task: learning how to use our high-tech espresso machine!

-From 10 a.m. to noon, you’ll meet with Sally, our HR director, for new hire orientation.
-And because I’m sure you’ll work up an appetite signing all that paperwork, we’ve scheduled a team lunch afterward.
-(Which reminds me — you prefer Mexican or Thai food?)
+From 10 a.m. to noon, you’ll meet with Jo, our HR director, for a short welcome and new employee orientation.
+And because I’m sure you’ll work up an appetite signing all the paperwork, we’ve scheduled a team lunch afterward.
+Let me know, do you prefer Mexican or Thai food?

-At 1:30, I’ll introduce you to your new hire mentor, Rick, who will be your go-to guy over the next couple weeks.
-Rick will help you with lots of crucial things, like how to log into the time tracking software, how to book conference rooms and where to find the neon post-its.
-Once you’re properly set up, Rick will get you started on our training modules.
+At 1:30 p.m., I’ll introduce you to your new employee mentor, Noor, who will be your go-to person over the next couple of weeks.
+Noor will help you with things like how to log into the time-tracking software, how to book conference rooms and where to find the neon post-its.
+Once you’re properly set up, Noor will also get you started on our training modules.

 If you have any questions before Monday, feel free to email me or call me at [direct line number].

-Once again, we are excited to have you on the team and hope you’re looking forward to your first day as much as we are.
+Once again, we’re excited to have you on the team and hope you’re looking forward to your first day as much as we are.

 Welcome aboard!